Surochita/AMC-Net/README.md

 # AMC-Net
 Here we have kept the Model architechture and weights

-Also kept test sample to produce the result
+Also kept test samples of the generated results

 The folder scan contains slices from CT